thanpolas/thanpolas.github.com/_posts/javascript/2013-02-25-announcing-the-release-of-mantri.md

 > Using namespaces expose the internal structures of my app, I want *privates* to be **privates** and not accessible from the outside!

 Certainly!
-That's as easy as writing an [iife][] and instruct the build task to wrap your code inside this immediately invoked fuction expression:
+That's as easy as writing an [iife][] and instruct the build task to wrap your code inside this immediately invoked function expression:

 {% highlight html %}
 ;(function(){ %output% })();